Stellacore/peridetic/README.md

 of stations scattered around the globe.

-The following stations were selected with an emphasis on variation of geographic location (longitude and latitude) and elevation (altitude).
+The following stations were selected with an emphasis on variation of geodetic location (longitude and latitude) and elevation (altitude).

 	* // PARAKOU (BJPA),  BORGOU